 The biggest thing on my to-do list this each year (besides getting my gift shopping done early) is to take a Christmas card “photo shoot” with Kyle.
 I’m happy to announce (atleast for this year), we finally did it!
 Continue reading

 A major part of becoming informed about the military lifestyle involves the subject of Operational Security, also known as OPSEC.
-It’s certainly not a favorite topic for many, but the goal of OPSEC is to ensure that our service members across each branch are safe.
-That means creating “rules” on what can and can’t be talked about.
+The goal of OPSEC is to ensure that our service members across each branch are safe.
+That means creating “rules” on what can and can’t be discussed in group setting or in an online forum.
 Continue reading

 The holidays, including all of that holiday shopping, have me doing a little bit of window shopping for myself.
 All the sequins and sparkles on everything have me a bit obsessed with some fancier looks, which I don’t get to wear often.
 And at the top of my list: shoes shoes shoes!
 Continue reading